140 results found

 We present an investigation of structural changes in silicon-rich silicon oxide metal-insulator-metal resistive RAM devices.
 The observed unipolar switching, which is intrinsic to the bulk oxide material and does not involve movement of metal ions, correlates with changes in the structure of the oxide.
 We use atomic force microscopy, conductive atomic force microscopy, x-ray photoelectron spectroscopy, and secondary ion mass spectroscopy to examine the structural changes occurring as a result of switching.
 We confirm that protrusions formed at the surface of samples during switching are bubbles, which are likely to be related to the outdiffusion of oxygen.
 This supports existing models for valence-change based resistive switching in oxides.
 In addition, we describe parallel linear and nonlinear conduction pathways and suggest that the conductance quantum, G0, is a natural boundary between the high and low resistance states of our devices.

-Thompson RB, Reffatto V, Bundy JG, et al., 2015, Identification of hydroxyapatite spherules provides new insight into subretinal pigment epithelial deposit formation in the aging eye, Proceedings of the National Academy of Sciences of the United States of America, ISSN: 1091-6490
+Thompson RB, Reffatto V, Bundy JG, et al., 2015, Identification of hydroxyapatite spherules provides new insight into subretinal pigment epithelial deposit formation in the aging eye, Proceedings of the National Academy of Sciences of the United States of America, Vol: 112, Pages: 1565-1570, ISSN: 1091-6490

 Foss BJ, Hardy MC, Child DJ, et al., 2014, Oxidation of a Commercial Nickel-Based Superalloy under Static Loading, JOM, Vol: 66, Pages: 2516-2524, ISSN: 1047-4838